 The Brazil Exchange Program is through an agreement between the Pontifical Catholic University and St. Mary’s University.
 Students pay tuition at St. Mary’s and no additional tuition is charged by the host university in Brazil.
 Students can spend one or two semesters studying in Brazil.
 Pontifical Catholic University does not have a language proficiency requirement; however, they do recommend students take at least one semester of Portuguese before starting the exchange program.
 Students can choose to study for one semester or a full academic year.

 The Pontifical Catholic University of Paraná (Pontifícia Universidade Católica do Paraná; or PUCPR) is a private, not-for-profit Catholic university with its main campus in Curitiba, the capital city of the State of Paraná, Brazil.
-The university has more than 27,000 students in 60 undergraduate and more than 150 postgraduate courses.
+The university has more than 30,000 students and offers a large selection of undergraduate and postgraduate courses.
 Classes are taught in English and Portuguese.

 The China Exchange Program is through an agreement between Beihang University (School of Foreign Language) in Beijing, China and St. Mary’s University.
 Students pay tuition at St. Mary’s and no additional tuition is charged by the host university in China.
 Students can spend one or two semesters studying in China.
 Beihang University does not have a language proficiency requirement; however, they do recommend students to have sufficient Chinese or English language skills to be successful in their exchange program of study.